shipyardapp/Shipyard-Documentation/docs/blueprint-library/dbt-cloud/dbt-cloud-execute-job.md

 This Blueprint will only kick off the job and will always return a status of success.
 It will not wait around to verify if the created run was successfully completed, but it will create and store the generated run ID to _shipyard-artifacts/dbtcloud-blueprints/variables/run_id.pickle_

-The &#34;cause&#34; for an execution triggered via Shipyard will always contain the following details:
+The `cause` for an execution triggered via Shipyard will always contain the following details:
 - Fleet ID
 - Vessel ID
 - Vessel Log ID